2026 Agenda

 Vice President, Internal Communications, Prologis

-Through personal anecdotes, interactive discussion, and her signature theatrical flair, Mandy demonstrates how authenticity, creativity, and strategy intersect to unlock engagement and inspire action.
+Through personal anecdotes, interactive discussion, and her signature theatrical flair, Mandy demonstrates how authenticity, creativity, and strategy intersect to unlock engagement and accelerate careers.
 Attendees will leave with practical tools to communicate more effectively, build stronger relationships, and start thinking about navigating their careers with confidence and purpose.

 4:15-5:00